The NYC Solar Property Tax Abatement Ends Soon

 How to claim the NYC Solar Property Tax Abatement

-You and your project manager will need to complete the PTA4: Property Tax Abatement Application and Agreement for Solar Electric Generating System in order to claim this incentive, part of which pictured below.
+You and your project manager will need to complete the PTA4: Property Tax Abatement Application and Agreement for Solar Electric Generating System in order to claim this incentive, part of which is pictured below.

 Screenshot of Application PTA4 for claiming the tax abatement

 To be honest, this form takes some planning and cooperation to fill out.
 For example, it requires the signature of a “registered design professional.”
-These instruction from NYC Buildings may be of some help, but it’s best to mention this to your solar installer early in the process.
+These instructions from NYC Buildings may be of some help, but it’s best to mention this to your solar installer early in the process.

 If you submit a complete and accurate PTA4 by March 15, the abatement will kick in on the July 1 tax bill of the same year.
 If you miss the March 15 deadline, the abatement will take effect on July 1 of the following year.